needle-mirror/com.unity.tiny/Documentation~/scripting-components.md

-#Components
+# Components

-Components in Tiny Mode act as data containers only.
-To create Components in Tiny Mode, you must create a C# script which implements the `IComponentData` interface.
+Components in DOTS Mode act as data containers only.
+To create Components in DOTS Mode, you must create a C# script which implements the IComponentData interface.

-The example below shows a component which
+The example below shows a component which contains the data for three float variables.

 ```
 using Unity.Entities;